starr-dusT/dotfiles/provision/additional-setup.md

 ## Wireguard Client

 Wireguard is nice for a home vpn.
-NixOS setus up all of the configurations for peers automatically on `torus`.
+NixOS sets up all of the configurations for peers automatically on `torus`.
 Public keys, private keys, and config files are generated and stored in `~/.wireguard`.
 Some machines like `kestrel` setup the vpn automatically within `configuration.nix`.
 However, others require a small